mikefi/php-microsoft-jwt/README.md

 ...

 /**
- * AdfsConfiguration class will go to https://{you_asfs_hostname}/adfs/.well-known/openid-configuration to parse the configuration for your application
+ * AdfsConfiguration class will go to https://{your_asfs_hostname}/adfs/.well-known/openid-configuration to parse the configuration for your application
  *
  */
 $config_options = [
   'client_id' => '{client_id}',
-  'hostname' => '{you_asfs_hostname}',
+  'hostname' => '{your_asfs_hostname}',
 ];

 /**